 - Type your name into the bar on the last page and see what records come up.
 If you are a statutory-protected individual like a law enforcement officer, judge or district attorney, proceed to Step 7:

 - From there, either “no records” will come up or you will see a number of results that share variations of your name.
-From here, choose the profile that pertains to you.
-Click “Background check & Contact Info”.
-Once you click that tab, choose “Control Info”.
+Choose the profile that pertains to you and click, “Control Info”.

 - From there follow directives to remove your information from the site.